This is an opinion editorial by Tradable Bits and does not reflect the opinion of Spotify or Facebook

 Selected Content - Reliable

 When a song comes on that you don't like, how long does it take you to change it?
 1 second, 5 seconds?
-I bet you've never sat through an entire song you hated.
+I bet you've never sat through an entire song you hated when you had the power to change it.

 Therefore, it's safe to say that if a fan is listening to an entire song or album, they're actively interested in that genre, artist, mood or activity.
 Interest data derived from listens is therefore extremely reliable because it's direct - both from an acceptance and rejection standpoint.